'Healing is coming': First Americans vaccinated as U.S. death toll passes 300,000

 U.S. top infectious disease expert Dr. Anthony Fauci told MSNBC on Monday that Americans with no heightened risk factors could expect to get vaccinated “by the end of March, the beginning of April.”

-Pfizer Chief Executive Albert Bourla told CNN on Monday that the company plans on producing 1.3 billion doses next year and is working to increase that number to meet high demand, including a request by the U.S. government for 100 million more doses by the second quarter of 2021 still being negotiated.
-That is in addition to the 100 million expected by the end of the first quarter.

-Reporting by Jonathan Allen, Gabriella Borter, Lisa Lambert, Lisa Baertlein, Nandita Bose, Idrees Latif, Anurag Maan and Brendan O’Brien; Writing by Gabriella Borter; Editing by Angus MacSwan, Paul Simao and Bill Berkrot
+Reporting by Jonathan Allen, Gabriella Borter, Lisa Lambert, Lisa Baertlein, Nandita Bose, Idrees Latif, Sharon Bernstein, Anurag Maan and Brendan O’Brien; Writing by Gabriella Borter and Steve Gorman; Editing by Angus MacSwan, Paul Simao and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.